Published On: Feb 26 2013 10:54:06 PM ESTUpdated On: Feb 28 2015 02:00:00 AM EST

 1916: Writer Henry James, regarded as one of the key figures of 19th-century literary realism and the author of novels such as "The Portrait of a Lady," "The Turn of the Screw," "The Wings of the Dove" and "The Ambassadors," dies at the age of 72 in London, England.

-1906: Benjamin "Bugsy" Siegel, a mobster with the Genovese crime family and a driving force behind the development of the Las Vegas Strip, is born in Brooklyn, N.Y.
+1906: Benjamin "Bugsy" Siegel, a mobster with the Genovese crime family and a driving force behind the development of the Las Vegas Strip, is born in Brooklyn, New York.

 1893: The USS Indiana, the lead ship of her class and the first battleship in the United States Navy comparable to foreign battleships of the time, is launched.

-1784: John Wesley charters the first Methodist church, Methodist Episcopal Church, in Leesburg, Va.
+1784: John Wesley charters the first Methodist church, Methodist Episcopal Church, in Leesburg, Virginia.

 1525: The Aztec king Cuauhtémoc is executed by Spanish conquistador Hernán Cortés' forces for allegedly conspiring to kill Cortés and the other Spaniards.